Greensboro massacre

-In 2004, 25 years after the event, a private organization formed the Greensboro Truth and Reconciliation Commission with the intention to investigate the events of 1979.
-Though the private organization was limited in its investigation because it failed to secure authority or local sanction, its Final Report concluded that both sides had engaged in inflammatory rhetoric, but that the Klan and NSPA members had intended to inflict injury on protesters, and the police department bore significant responsibility, along with the Klan and Nazis, by allowing anticipated violence to take place.
-In 2009, the Greensboro City Council passed a resolution expressing regret for the deaths in the march.
-In 2015, the city unveiled a marker to memorialize the Greensboro Massacre.
-On August 15, 2017 and again on October 6, 2020, the Greensboro City Council formally apologized to the victims for the massacre.
+Decades later, the Greensboro City Council formally apologized for the deaths.
+In 2004, a private organization, the Greensboro Truth and Reconciliation Commission, was formed with the stated goal of investigating the events of November 1979.
+Though the Commission was limited in its investigatory authority, it concluded that both sides contributed to the tragedy, but that the Klan and NSPA members intended to inflict injury on protesters, and that the police bore significant responsibility for allowing the violence to take place.
+In 2015, Greensboro unveiled a marker to memorialize the massacre.